kamahTek/kamahTek/README.md

-- 👋 Hi, I’m James Kimando
+- 👋 Hi, I’m James Kimando.
-- 👀 I’m interested in working with Data
+- 👀 I’m interested in working with Data.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science.
-- 💞️ I’m open to collaborate on data analysis projects
+- 💞️ I’m open to collaborate on data analysis projects.

 <!---
 - 📫 How to reach me ...